-It’s worth £156.45 a month (about £36 a week) for the 2018–19 financial year.
+It’s worth £163.73 a month (almost £41 a week) for the 2021-22 financial year.

 How do I claim Universal Credit?

-Visit gov.uk or call the Universal Credit helpline on 0845 600 0723.
+Visit gov.uk or call the Universal Credit helpline.

-What do I need to know about Universal Credit?
+What else do I need to know?

-Universal Credit is a means-tested benefit, so if you’re in receipt of Carer’s Allowance, it will count as income when your means-tests benefits are calculated.
+- If you’re already in receipt of Carer’s Allowance, that will count as part of your income when your means-tested benefits are calculated.